kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/XXXX-support-heterogeneous-workloads-statefulsets-deployments.md

 	// [PROPOSED]
 	// If specified, the VPA is restricted to pods matching this label selector.
-	// Primarily used for Deployment and StatefulSet partitioning (e.g., Leader/Follower).
+	// Primarily used for Deployment and StatefulSet partitioning.
-	//
 	// +optional
 	PodSelector *metav1.LabelSelector `json:"podSelector,omitempty"`
 }
 ```

-#### Mechanism
+### Mechanism
 When a VPA object defines a vpaScope:

 The VPA Recommender fetches the referenced VPAScope object.